t-kikuc/note/devto/gitless-gitops-intro-202504/index.md

 The momentum of Gitless likely depends on the strictness of software supply chain security regulations and the emergence of large-scale GitOps performance case studies.

-_While writing this article, [unsettling news about CVE program continuity](https://www.thecvefoundation.org/) emerged, causing some concern_
+_While writing this article, [unsettling news about CVE program continuity](https://www.thecvefoundation.org/) emerged..._